How to Start a Trucking Company

 Start by identifying brokers and shippers who will work with new entrants.
 Alternatively, you can sign on with a Dispatch Company.
 Expect to pay your dues and prove yourself during your first months of operation.
 If you establish yourself as a professional with a clear record of dedicated runs, you can earn your contacts’ trust and reap the reward of a consistent income stream.

-Forming a limited liability company (LLC) or incorporating your business (Inc.) will protect your assets and limit your liabilities.
+When starting your trucking company, forming a limited liability company (LLC) or incorporating your business (Inc.) will protect your assets and limit your liabilities.
 An attorney or accountant can help you decide which structure is right for your situation, and guide you in setting it up.
 Establishing these structures is a multi-step process that involves filing with agencies, drafting and maintaining business documents, opening bank accounts, and paying relevant fees.
 Trying to do this without the help of a professional may mean missing deadlines and improperly forming the company, which puts you at risk.
 There are also scammers out who may send you notices for fees you do not have to pay.

 In short, it may be a good idea to work with a business formation professional.
 Yes, they will charge a fee, but it’s potentially much less than losses connected to lack of protection against liabilities.
 These professionals frequently do the work over phone and mail.